No one wants to pay those expensive airline fees for heavy bags, so use these tips to help you pack (and lighten up your bags).

 Switch To Carry On

-You may be able to put some of your heavier items into your carry on or personal item, instead of your checked bags.
 When you get the airport, they’ll weigh your checked bags, but I’ve rarely had a problem when it comes to a weight limit on my carryon and personal item when you're leaving from the U.S. (some airlines in other countries do check the weight of your carry-on, so just double check with your airline while you're travelling internationally).
 Here’s a little more info on what things to pack in your carryon and what to pack in your checked bags.

 Now, I always travel with my heavy journal, laptop, laptop charger, DSLR camera and my other personal item essentials in my backpack or easily accessible in my carry on (and save some serious space and weight in my checked luggage).